pete-livermore/habit-challenge-tracker/README.md

 *React* - Though I had previously built a project using React, I felt like this project significantly advanced my understanding.
 Firstly, because of its relative size and complexity, there were a lot more issues around managing state with hooks.
 In particular, the like and comment functionality brought a new dimension to thinking about state in React for me, which involved the interplay with adding and fetching data from the backend, as well as just reflecting changes on the page.

-*Chakra UI* - We felt that a UI framework would be necessary given the timeframe we had, and decided to use Chakra because we felt its components were easy to use and fit well with the feature we needed.
+*Chakra UI* - We felt that a UI framework would be necessary given the timeframe we had, and decided to use Chakra because we felt its components were easy to use and fit well with the features we needed.
 Over the course of the project, I began to like the framework a lot, especially how easy it was to restyle components and ensure responsiveness.

 *Vanilla Javascript*
 I was proud of the habit completion progress widget, which involved generating circular divs with ids that corresponded to days of the month and then conditionally styling these divs green, depending on which date ids corresponded to the completed habit dates in the database.
 This involved using loops as well as some array methods including mapping and filtering.
 As mentioned above, there were aspects of the app backend that could be optimised to make the data easier to work with in the front end.
 However, I found that this actually gave me a good opportunity to get more practice of using JS methods to dig down and access nested data.